wingify/across-tabs/README.md

 ### Roadmap

-* Have a queuing mechanism to deal with loads of async events.
+* Having a Queue mechanism to deal with loads of async events.
+* Promise based `Parent-Child` communication.
+Will help in sending window specific data to and fro apart from custom data messages.
+* Add support for whitelisting `origin` for securing `postMessage` communication.
+It will discard the malicious messages trying to trick the behavior.
 * E2E testing so that the behavior can be tested automatically.
-* Add support for providing `origin` for postMessage communication for security concerns.
 * Maintaining and adding more enhancements as and when required.
 Open to everyone's suggestions.

 ### Authors